courageousillumination/deckr/README.md

 `(root_address)/game_room/(game_id_number)/?player_id=your_player_id`

+An example is deckr.mooo.com/game_room/160/?player_id=3

  What you want is the game_id_number.
 The invite link that corresponds to your game_id_number is

 `(root_address)/game_room_staging_area/(game_id_number)`

+An example is deckr.mooo.com/game_room_staging_area/160

 Simply replace (root_adress) with the address of the instance you are using (either deckr.mooo.com or localhost:8000) and replace (game_id_number) with the id number from your game room's URL.
 This is your invite link.